This page displays all information relevant to this park/camp, except the following:

 - 12 x 3-bed rustic units with communal ablution facilities.
 There are no cooking utensils, crockery or cutlery, but a communal kitchen with scullery and electric hotplate stoves is available.
 A small fridge can be found on the little veranda.
 There is no air-conditioning.

-- 28 x 5-bed units (1 room with 3 single beds and 2 single beds in loft) with kitchens.
+- 28 x 3-bed units (1 room with 3 single beds and 1 fold-down bed) with kitchens.
 Bungalows are equipped with toilet, a shower and wash basin.
 All bungalows are equipped with air-conditioning.

 - This is a large luxury unit in prime position with a riverside view.
 It is well–equipped with kitchen (with microwave oven), 3 bedrooms and bathrooms.
 Limited channel DSTV television is provided.
 There are also communal braai (barbecue) facilities.